DAltier/DAltier/README.md

 Full Stack Developer
 --------------------

-I'm a full stack developer specializing in Python, Django, React, PostgreSQL, AWS, Docker.
-My currently interests include NextJS and Celery.
-I have 5 years of experience in the industry and I have built applications for the retail and medical industries.

-As a software engineer and a Global Top 20 Female Xbox Gamer, I specialize in crafting gamified experiences that drive engagement, boost retention, and inspire positive change.
-My focus is on building features for a menopause app designed to transform how individuals navigate hormonal shifts—turning a potentially challenging journey into an empowering and supportive experience.
+I'm a full-stack developer (and Global Top 20 Female Xbox Gamer 🎮) with 5 years of experience specializing in Python, Django, React, PostgreSQL, AWS, and Docker.
+I’m passionate about crafting gamified digital experiences that drive engagement, boost retention, and inspire positive change.
+Currently, I’m focused on building features for a menopause health app—transforming the way individuals navigate hormonal shifts by delivering supportive, empowering experiences.
+My recent interests include Next.js and Celery as I deepen my work in asynchronous backend development and modern frontend architecture.

 By combining technical expertise with user-centered design, I’ve developed interactive solutions that not only engage users, but also foster a sense of community and achievement.
 Whether it’s through personalized challenges, progress tracking, or thoughtful rewards, my work is all about creating meaningful digital experiences that resonate deeply with users.